NorthOC/northoc.github.io/content/index.md

 ## Book 📕

 I wrote a book in 🇱🇹.
-[Check it out here!](/articles/parasiau-knyga/) if you've finished reading the book, it would help a ton if you could give it a review on [Goodreads](https://www.goodreads.com/book/show/124929130-meil-s-aidimas).
+[Check it out here!
+(LT)](/articles/lt/parasiau-knyga/) if you've finished reading the book, it would help a ton if you could give it a review on [Goodreads](https://www.goodreads.com/book/show/124929130-meil-s-aidimas).

 To get a copy, contact me via my email: [rev.denisas@gmail.com](mailto: rev.denisas@gmail.com)